 We negotiate a range of collective agreements covering around 6,000 ECE teachers and support staff, and assist other members with individual agreements and issues.
 (Source: NZEI’s website).

-A question asking people who were employed in the early childhood sector whether they were members or not of the union that represents early childhood staff in NZ (NZEI Te Riu Roa), and if not then why were they not a member, was included in the ChildForum Early Childhood National Organisation Employment 2014 Survey.
+A question asking people who were employed in the early childhood sector whether they were members or not of the union that represents early childhood staff in NZ (NZEI Te Riu Roa), and if not then why were they not a member, was included in our 2014 ECE Employment Survey.

-Of 762 respondents who were ECE employees, 65% surveyed were not members of NZEI Te Riu Roa and 35% were members.
+Of 762 respondents who were ECE employees and responded to this question, 65% were not members of NZEI Te Riu Roa and 35% were members.